benmarwick/pyrater/README.md

 Prerequisites
 -------------

 You need to have Python 2.7 installed on your machine to use the functions in PyRate.
-You can download Python 2.7 from <https://www.python.org/download/releases/2.7/>
+You can download Python 2.7 from <https://www.python.org/download/releases/2.7/>.
+You will also need [numpy](http://www.numpy.org/) and [scipy](https://www.scipy.org).

 Relevant publications
 ---------------------